KendrickOrg/kendrick/src/Kendrick.package/KEGraphFromCompartments.class/README.md

-Represent graph of compartments build from a KEModel
+Build a graph of compartments from a KEModel